 One of the best ways to slow down is to create a holiday journal.
 Jot down all of the things that you’re thankful for this year and try and capture the highlights of everything going on.
 The great thing is that once you start this tradition, you can make reading past entries a part of your holiday routine.

 We’re planners around here.
 We love spreadsheets, calendars, and putting things into binders.
 But for all of that planning, life happens!
 No matter what you do, nothing will be perfect…whatever that looks like.

 A lot of frustration comes from unplanned events that sneak in and blow up our well-thought-out plans.
-Letting go of our idea of the perfect Christmas dinner, or the perfect holiday outfit, or the perfect decorated house isn’t easy.
+Letting go of our idea of the perfect Christmas dinner or the perfect holiday outfit, or the perfectly decorated house isn’t easy.
 But, learning to expect the unexpected, is key.
 Plan, prepare, but let go of the ideal of perfection and enjoy the beauty that can be found in imperfect things.

 6. Give Back

-One of the best ways to reduce stress of anything, including holiday stress, is to get some perspective.
+One of the best ways to reduce the stress of anything, including holiday stress, is to get some perspective.
 When we’re in our little bubbles, we forget that there’s a world out there of hurting people that are stressing out over much bigger problems.